boynton/ell/README.md

 ## Features

-All basic data types implemented (null, boolean, string, number, symbol, keyword, type, list, array, struct, object, function).
+All basic data types implemented (null, boolean, string, number, symbol, keyword, type, list, vector, struct, instance, function).

 The reader handles all of [EllDN](https://github.com/boynton/elldn) syntax, which is a superset of JSON.